enable

 See the Additional resources in this section for more information about enabling and working with this view.

 You can use rule-based filtering to control the volume of packets cached in the eBPF flow table.
-For example, a filter can specify that only packets coming from port 100 should be recorded.
-Then only the packets that match the filter are cached and the rest are not cached.
+For example, a filter can specify that only packets coming from port 100 should be captured.
+Then only the packets that match the filter are captured and the rest are dropped.

 |